kolkhis/tech-notes/golang/types_and_variables.md

-# Learn Go Week 2
+# Testing and Types in Go

-Default to writing packages.

 ## Go Types
 Go is a strongly typed language.